Dilal Khan: Defeat

 On 18 November 1665, Shaista Khan, the Mughal governor of Bengal, sent Abul Hasan to lead a conquest to Sandwip and defeat Dilwar who was 80-years old at the time.
 They also had the support of the Dutch military.
-The Arakanese had fell out with the Portuguese, which led to the Portuguese also assisting the Mughals.
+The Arakanese had fallen out with the Portuguese, which led to the Portuguese also assisting the Mughals.
 Sharif Khan defended Sandwip very well but was later wounded, leading to his defeat.
 The Mughal army then continued on to Dilwar's house where another battle took place.
 Dilwar offered a stubborn resistance but was forced to surrender after being enclosed by the Mughal horsemen.
 By 26 January 1666, the conquest was successful and the Chief Captain of the European pirates was rewarded.
 Dilwar, Sharif and 92 associates were successively locked up in an iron cage in Jahangir Nagar where Dilwar died a few days later.
 George Abraham Grierson claims that they were locked up in Murshidabad, though Abdul Kader refuted this claim as the latter was only founded and made Bengal's capital by Murshid Quli Khan in the early 18th century.
-Famous historians like Ghulam Husain Salim, Jadunath Sarkar, Professor Mohammad Mohor Ali, Suniti Bhushan Qanungo and Maulvi M. Abdul Halim claimed that Dilwar was captured and sent to Jahangirnagar(Dacca,currently Dhaka)under the charge of Zaminder Monawwar Khan and subsequently he died in prison there.
+Famous historians like Ghulam Husain Salim, Jadunath Sarkar, Professor Mohammad Mohor Ali, Suniti Bhushan Qanungo and Maulvi M. Abdul Halim claimed that Dilwar was captured and sent to Jahangirnagar (Dacca, currently Dhaka) under the charge of Zaminder Monawwar Khan and subsequently he died in prison there.
 Abdul Karim Khan was successively appointed as the Mughal faujdar (military governor) of Sandwip in 1666.